Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 VUN is a Vanguard Canada ETF that was established in 2013 and trades on the Toronto Stock Exchange.
 It is a passively managed fund that primarily invests in the Vanguard Total Stock Market ETF that is US-domiciled.

-VUN provides Canadian investors with exposure to US equities without having to pay for stocks in US Dollars.
+VUN provides Canadian investors with exposure to US equities without paying for stocks in US Dollars.

 Here are the top ten holdings of VUN: